360macky/miniedit/README.md

 I then proceeded to design the responsive user interface.
 Using a color palette obtained through Material.io Colors.

+Finally I made some adjustments to improve the performance in terms of page loading with a metric result between 90-95 in Google Lighthouse Performance.

 ## 🎨 UI Design
 Color palette used: